vdecamargo/AgroCriptGuard/readme.md

 git clone [https://github.com/your-username/AgroCryptGuard.git](https://github.com/your-username/AgroCryptGuard.git)
 cd AgroCryptGuard

-Option B (Manual): Download the ZIP, extract it, and open your terminal inside the folder.
+Option B (Manual): Download the project as a ZIP file, extract it to a folder, and open the Command Prompt (CMD) or PowerShell inside that folder.

 2. Create a Virtual Environment

-# Windows
 python -m venv venv

-# macOS/Linux
-python3 -m venv venv
 3. Activate the Environment

-# Windows (PowerShell)
+Using PowerShell (Recommended):

 .\venv\Scripts\Activate.ps1

-# Windows (CMD)
-venv\Scripts\activate.bat

-# macOS/Linux
-source venv/bin/activate
 4. Install Dependencies

 pip install --upgrade pip
 pip install -r requirements.txt

 🚀 How to Use
 Running the App
-With the environment activated, run:
+With the environment activated, simply run:

 streamlit run app.py

-The browser will automatically open at http://localhost:8501.
+Your web browser will automatically open at http://localhost:8501.

 🔄 Workflow
-First Access: Set your master password.
+First Access: Set your master password (minimum 8 characters).
 Warning: There is no password recovery.

-New Entry: Input your crop or financial data.
+New Entry: Input your crop, input, or financial data.

-Encryption: When saving, the system encrypts the data into a .enc file.
+Encryption: When saving, the system encrypts the data into a secure .enc file.

-Viewing: Data is decrypted in-memory only while the app is active.
+Viewing: Data is decrypted in-memory only while the app is active and disappears when closed.

 📁 Project Structure

 AgroCryptGuard/
-├── app.py             # Streamlit UI
+├── app.py             # Streamlit UI (User Interface)
-├── auth.py            # Argon2id Authentication
+├── auth.py            # Argon2id Authentication Management
-├── crypto.py          # AES-GCM Logic
+├── crypto.py          # AES-GCM Encryption Logic
-├── storage.py         # File Handling
+├── storage.py         # Encrypted File Handling
+├── config.py          # Security Parameters
 ├── data/
 │   └── data.enc       # Encrypted Database
-├── auth.json          # Password Verifier
+├── auth.json          # Password Verifier (Generated on 1st access)
-└── requirements.txt   # Dependencies
+└── requirements.txt   # Required Libraries

 ⚠️ Important Notices
 [!IMPORTANT]
-BACKUP: You are responsible for your data.
-Always keep a backup of auth.json and the data/ folder.
+BACKUP: You are the sole responsible for your data.
+Always keep a backup of the auth.json file and the data/ folder on a secure USB drive or external HDD.

 Lost Password: If you forget your master password, all data is permanently lost.
+There is no "Reset Password" button in local end-to-end encryption.

 Privacy: 100% offline.
-No one but you has access to your records.
+No agency, company, or developer can access your records.

 📝 License
 Distributed under the MIT License.